rmar8138/endpoint-extension/README.md

 ## Configuration

 The default route string is "management".
 Settings for the preconfigured route can be changed by accessing the extension options page in the extension details, which is displayed in chrome://extensions/.

+## Todo

+- Style options page
+- Add query string option
+- Allow for toggling on/off for route and query string